Best USB C Cable of 2021

 Taking the lead on our USB-C cable testing and reviewing process, David Wise has over four years of experience comparing products head-to-head for GearLab.
-He has worked extensively with all sorts of USB charging products, testing and reviewing, wireless chargers, USB wall power adapters, charging stations, and portable chargers.
+He has worked extensively with USB charging products, including wireless chargers, USB wall power adapters, charging stations, and portable chargers.
 In addition to his extensive experience with consumer charging electronics, he has formal training as a mechanical engineer with a specific focus on DC circuits and lithium battery systems, bringing all of this know-how into the design and execution of our side-by-side testing protocols.

-After comparing all the top cables around, we bought all the most compelling USB-C cables on the market today to try out for ourselves.
-We compared their charging standards and measured their charging rate using USB multimeters, as well as timed how fast each one can transfer large files.
-We also repeatedly flexed each connector to see if there were signs of any wear and tear, as well as rated and scored how easy it is to keep each cable organized.
+After researching all the top cables, we bought the most compelling USB-C models on the market today to try out for ourselves.
+We compared their charging standards, measured their charging rate using USB multimeters, and timed how fast each could transfer large files.
+We also flexed each connector repeatedly to check for signs of wear and tear, and we rated and scored how easy it is to keep each cable organized.

 Analysis and Test Results

-We divided our comprehensive testing process into four different metrics — durability, charge performance, data transfer, and cable organization — each composed of multiple tests.
-The standout performances in each of these metrics are highlighted in the following sections.
+We divided our comprehensive testing process into four metrics: durability, charge performance, data transfer, and cable organization.
+Evaluating each metric involved multiple tests, which we highlight accordingly.

-We placed the most significance on our durability metric, rating and ranking the connector strain relief and the cable sheath, as well as bending each cable over 100 times to see if they sustained any damage.
-Every cable did pass this test, continuing to charge after being repeatedly flexed, but some did show a bit more wear than others.
+We placed the greatest significance on our durability metric, which included rating and ranking the connector strain relief and the cable sheath and bending each cable over 100 times to see if they sustained any damage.
+Every cable passed this test and continued to charge after being repeatedly flexed.
+However, some cables showed a bit more wear than the others.

-The CyvenSmart USB-C cable immediately impressed us in this regard and, in our opinion, is one of the sturdiest cables you can get.
+The CyvenSmart USB-C cable immediately impressed us in this regard and is a sturdy option.
 This cable not only has a braided sheath to protect it from wear and tear, but it also has a larger plastic strain relief and a metal spring to maintain the integrity of the connector even after repeated flexing.
-It also showed no damage and continued to charge after we folded it over 100 times in our connector fatigue test.
-However, the overall diameter of the braided sheath is a bit smaller than some of the other cables
+It showed no damage and continued to charge after we folded it over 100 times in our connector fatigue test.
+However, the overall diameter of its braided sheath is a bit smaller than some of the other cables.

-A large group of cables — the CyvenSmart, with the Anker Powerline+ USB-C to A, the Anker Powerline+ USB-C to C, the Cabepow, the CHOETECH USB-C to C, the Belkin USB-A to C, the Syncwire USB-C, and the JSAUX USB-C to C — all follow the CyvenSmart USB-C when it comes to durability in our minds.
-These cables — except for the Belkin — all have a braided exterior sheath to protect them and showed no significant signs of wear and tear after our tests.
-The Belkin doesn't have a braided jacket but it is much larger and burlier than typical cables, leading us to believe that it should be just as durable as its braided counterparts.
+A large group of cables — the Anker Powerline+ USB-C to A, the Anker Powerline+ USB-C to C, the Anker Premium Nylon USB-A to C, the Belkin USB-A to C, the Syncwire USB-C, the JSAUX Fast Charging, and the Amazon Basics Nylon 3.1, and the JSAUX USB-C to C — all follow the Anker PowerLine III and the CyvenSmart USB-C when it comes to durability.
+These cables, except for the Belkin, have a braided exterior sheath for protection and showed no significant signs of wear after our tests.
+The Belkin doesn't have a braided jacket, but it is much larger and burlier than typical cables, leading us to conclude that it should be just as durable as its braided counterparts.

 These cables also have a reinforced plastic barrel at the base of the connector to provide additional strain relief.
-This group of cables all passed our repeated flexing though we could see some definite creases and discoloration on the jacket of the Belkin and a few stray fibers coming loose from the braided jacket on the Cabepow.
+They all passed our repeated flexing test, though we could see some definite creases and discoloration on the jacket of the Belkin.

-The CHOETECH is listed with a maximum power rating of 100 watts (20 volts, 5 amps) which should allow it to charge just about every device — including a MacBook — at full speed, provided you are using a power adapter with enough output.
-The Apple USB-C to C and USB-C to Lightning don't give exact power ratings but they are both listed as being fully compatible with Apple's 87 watt USB power adapter and we would expect these cables to all perform the same, though going with the Apple cables will ensure compatibility with Apple devices.
+The Anker PowerLine III is listed with a maximum power rating of 100 watts (20 volts, five amps) which should allow it to charge just about any device at full speed, including a MacBook, provided you are using a power adapter with enough output.
+The Apple USB-C to C and USB-C to Lightning don't list exact power ratings, but they're both fully compatible with Apple's 87 watt USB power adapter, and we would expect these cables to all perform the same — though going with the Apple cables will ensure compatibility with Apple devices.

-Most of the other USB-A to C cables say they are rated for up to 3 amps of charging current, though they won't charge as quickly since most devices can't actually request that much power without using the Power Delivery protocol, so you will usually be stuck at a lower charging rate, even if the cable can physically carry that much current.
+Most of the other USB-A to C cables say they are rated for up to three amps of charging current.
+However, they likely won't charge that quickly because most devices can't request that much power without using the Power Delivery protocol.
+Therefore, you're usually stuck at a lower charging rate, even if the cable can physically carry more current.

-Next, we rated and compared the data transfer abilities of each cable, awarding scores off their USB standard and associated maximum transfer rates.
+Next, we compared the data transfer abilities of each cable, awarding scores off their USB standard and associated maximum transfer rates.

 The Belkin USB 3.1 cable is the clear winner, theoretically able to achieve file transfer speeds of up to 10 Gbps.

-The Anker Powerline+ USB-C to A, the RAMPOW, the Syncwire, and the CHOETECH all came next, with each of these USB 3.0 cables stating that they can achieve data transfer speeds of up to 5 Gbps — just about 10 times faster than the 480 Mbps of the other USB 2.0 cables.
+The Anker Powerline+ USB-C to A, the RAMPOW, the Syncwire, and the Amazon Basics Nylon 3.1 all came next, with each of these USB 3.0 cables stating that they can achieve data transfer speeds of up to five Gbps — roughly 10 times faster than the 480 Mbps rate of the other USB 2.0 cables.

-Our last metric looked at anything that made it a little easier to cut down on all the cable clutter in your life, such as travel cases, velcro ties, or elastic straps.
+Our last metric looked at anything that made it easier to cut down on the cable clutter in your life, such as travel cases, Velcro ties, or elastic straps.
 This doesn't count for too much of each cable's score — since you can always purchase a separate organizer — but we did find some of the included features to be quite convenient.

-The Anker Powerline+ USB-C to C easily snags the top spot, as it includes a travel case with a velcro strap.
-This is a convenient and easy way to keep your cable organized, especially when traveling.
+The Anker Powerline+ USB-C to C easily snags the top spot, as it includes a travel case with a Velcro strap.
+This proved to be a convenient and easy way to keep your cable organized, especially when traveling.

-The Anker Powerline+ USB-A to C, the Anker Powerline II 3-in-1, the CHOETECH USB-C to C, and the JSAUX USB-C to C all include a velcro strap that can stay attached to the cable to keep them coiled neatly.
+The Anker Powerline+ USB-A to C, Anker Premium Nylon USB-A to C, Anker Powerline II 3-in-1, Anker Powerline III, and the JSAUX USB-C to C all include a Velcro or silicone strap that can stay attached to the cable.

-We hope that you have found this a helpful breakdown and analysis of the top USB-C cables currently on the market and that this has been useful in your search for a new charging cable, no matter what your power requirements or budget may be.
+Regardless of your power requirements or budget, we hope that you have found this to be a helpful breakdown and analysis of the top USB-C cables currently on the market.
+We hope we've been able to aid you in your search for a new charging cable.

 — David Wise